 Display

-About displays, despite the fact that a lot of the display specs are very similar between the Xiaomi 13 and Xiaomi 13 Pro.
-There are two key differences worth mentioning.
-On the 13 Pro, not only do we have a sharper WQHD plus resolution panel, but it also has the more advanced ltpo technology. meaning it can drop all the way down to one hertz in the right scenario, which makes it quite a bit more efficient.
+About displays, despite the fact that a lot of the display specs are very similar between the Xiaomi 13 and Xiaomi 13 Pro, There are two key differences worth mentioning.
+On the 13 Pro, not only do we have a sharper WQHD+ resolution panel, but it also has more advanced LTPO technology. meaning it can drop all the way down to one hertz in the right scenario, which makes it quite a bit more efficient.

-I’ll try and keep this quick so notifications still disappear from the lock screen after you unlock your phone, which is truly one of the most baffling decisions.
-I’ve ever seen in an Android skin, you also have a pretty awfully designed media player that looks nothing like the fun Dynamic Media Player is on phones running ASP-based versions of Android 13, and you still have to manually disable this scan before installing this option.
-If you don’t want to see an annoying full-screen interface every time, then install an app, you also still get a 10-second countdown screen anytime you want to enable accessibility access for third-party apps.
+I’ll try to keep this quick so notifications still disappear from the lock screen after you unlock your phone, which is truly one of the most baffling decisions.
+I’ve ever seen in an Android skin, and you also have a pretty awfully designed media player that looks nothing like the fun Dynamic Media Player is on phones running ASP-based versions of Android 13, and you still have to manually disable this scan before installing this option.
+If you don’t want to see an annoying full-screen interface every time you install an app, you will still get a 10-second countdown screen anytime you want to enable accessibility access for third-party apps.

 We also still can’t use third-party launches and gestures at the same time, which is really frustrating, and you still have to change the battery saving settings on pretty much all of your important apps from this default recommended option to the no restrictions option if you’re going to have any chance of receiving notifications from third-party apps in a timely manner or in some cases at all.
 I will say that it seems as though Xiaomi did.